UniMath/agda-unimath/src/category-theory/composition-operations-on-binary-families-of-sets.lagda.md

     type-Set (hom-set y z) → type-Set (hom-set x y) → type-Set (hom-set x z)
 ```

-### Associative composition operations in binary families of sets
+### Associative composition operations on binary families of sets

 We give a slightly nonstandard definition of associativity using the
 [strictly involutive identity types](foundation.strictly-involutive-identity-types.md)
 rather than the standard [identity types](foundation-core.identity-types.md).
-This is because, while the strictly involutive identity types are equivalent to
+This is because, while the strictly involutive identity types are always
-the standard ones, they satisfy the computation rule `inv (inv p) ≐ p` which is
+[equivalent](foundation-core.equivalences.md) to the standard ones, they satisfy
-practical in defining the
+the computation rule `inv (inv p) ≐ p` which is practical in defining the
 [opposite category](category-theory.opposite-categories.md), as this also makes
 the opposite construction strictly involutive: `(Cᵒᵖ)ᵒᵖ ≐ C`.